austinhaag/BitBuddy/README.md

 ## Overview

-BitBuddy is an application that assists cryptocurrency investors stay up to date on the latest data.
+BitBuddy is an application that helps investors stay up to date on the latest cryptocurrency data.
 The core sections of this program are market data, news, technical analysis, a portfolio, and a charting platform provided by TradingView.

 ## Installation